Frequently Asked Questions

-Students interested in Pharmacy or Physical Therapy should see an advisor for information.
+Students interested in Pharmacy should see an advisor for information.
 Forms outlining the curricula for transfer to the University of Montana in either program are available from the Arts and Sciences Academic Advisor in McMullen, room 100.
 Students planning to transfer to any other school will need to obtain a catalog from the college and, in consultation with their advisor, develop a plan of study to meet the specific requirements of the college of their choice.
 Because competition for acceptance into the professional schools is intense, the student should maintain a strong grade point average, have experience in the field, be knowledgeable of the application deadlines for the schools of choice, and apply to several schools.

 Most courses beyond the introductory level require a degree of knowledge or preparation.
 Thus, many courses not restricted may still require prior coursework to succeed.
 Additionally, some courses need to be taken together in the same semester: for example, a lab to accompany a science course.
 Prerequisite courses are those that prepare students for further learning in a given subject.
 Co-requisite courses need to be taken the same semester.
 To discover prerequisite courses or whether the course you intend to take has a co-requisite, please visit the course descriptions in the back of the General Bulletin.

 At Montana State University Billings, students may earn credit through a variety of methods including work experience and challenge tests.
 Our University will work with the student to determine which type of experience can be translated into credit.
 Several options are as follows: